-- 1) Subtract 15 dB from the measured isolation between uplink and downlink branches of the antenna/signal distribution system.
+- Subtract 15 dB from the measured isolation between uplink and downlink branches of the antenna/signal distribution system.
 This is the maximum usable gain level for both the uplink and downlink path. - 2) Accessing the user menu through the front panel, set the gain of the uplink path to the level determined in step 1.
-A detailed explanation of how to negotiate the menu system is given on page 8.

-3) Repeat step 2 for the downlink path.
+A detailed explanation of how to negotiate the menu system is given in the section Normal Operation. - 3) Repeat step 2 for the downlink path.